Intelligent Transportation Systems Using External Infrastructure: A Literature Survey: Results

 As part of the project ALP.Lab - Austrian-Public Test Track Highway A2, an ITS near Graz was implemented in 2017.
 The test bed covered a distance of 23 km and was equipped with more than 100 sensors.
-For the creation of digital twins, the ITS used cameras, radars and Lidars.
-The goals of the ITS were extension of the vehicles' perception rang and offering ground truth data for plausibility checks of vehicles sensor data.
+For the creation of digital twins, the ITS used cameras, radars, and lidars.
+The goals of the ITS were an extension of the vehicles' perception range and to offer ground truth data for plausibility checks of vehicle sensor data.
 With this, the ITS offers comprehensive testing functions for automated driving and driver assistance systems.
 Interestingly, the researchers have achieved tracking of vehicles for more than 2 km \cite{ALP.LabGmbH.16032021,Seebacher.112019}.

-The Smart Mobility Living Lab in London is a real world environment for testing and developing future mobility solutions.
-For this purpose, the 24 km long test bed has 276 cameras, 40 RSU and 2 data centers, which are connected to each other via fiber optics.
-The RSU provides V2X communication service.
+The Smart Mobility Living Lab in London is a real-world environment for testing and developing future mobility solutions.
+For this purpose, the 24 km long test bed has 276 cameras, 40 RSUs, and 2 data centers, which are connected via fiber optics.
+The RSU provides a V2X communication service.
 With this hardware, the ITS collects high resolution and high confidence information about the road traffic.
-The overall goal is the support of development for autonomous vehicles to market-ready \cite{SmartMobilityLivingLab:London.22032021}.
+The overall goal is supporting the development of autonomous vehicles up to a market-ready stage \cite{SmartMobilityLivingLab:London.22032021}.

-As extension of the mentioned cordoned-off test facility CARISSMA, the project IN2Lab offers a real world test bed in Ingolstadt, Germany.
-The ITS has a total length of approximate 2 km.
-Every 200 m exists a measurement stations with a 4.5 m high mast.
-So that, there are 13 measuring stations which are connected to a central computing unit via optical fiber.
-On each measuring station are a RSU, cameras, Lidars, radar as well as V2X communication modules.
-The purpose of the test field is the research and the test of autonomous vehicles \cite{Agrawal.972021,BranchenNewsfurTopEntscheiderderAutomobilindustrie.12112021}.
+As an extension of the already referred to cordoned-off test facility CARISSMA, the project IN2Lab offers a real-world test bed in Ingolstadt, Germany.
+The ITS has a total length of approximately 2 km.
+There is a measurement station with a 4.5 m high mast every 200 m.
+13 measuring stations are connected to a central computing unit via optical fiber.
+Each measuring station has an RSU, cameras, lidars, radars as well as V2X communication modules.
+The purpose of the test field is researching and testing autonomous vehicles \cite{Agrawal.972021,BranchenNewsfurTopEntscheiderderAutomobilindustrie.12112021}.